-The riding season doesn’t officially start for us without a road trip to ride mountain bikes on the Timewarp Trail on Mt.
-Ashland.
-Starting at the top of Mount Ashland (past the ski lodge) at an elevation of about 7,000 feet, Timewarp is a 3-mile long singletrack descent through alpine meadows and over rocks that continues into the flowy woods.
+Once the snow melts on Mt.
+Ashland, its time to make a trip south, as our riding season doesn’t officially start without a weekend riding mountain bikes on the Timewarp Trail.
+Starting at the top of Mount Ashland (past the ski lodge) at an elevation of about 7,000 feet, Timewarp is a 3-mile-long singletrack descent through alpine meadows and over rocks that continues into the flowy woods.
 Warp speeds are easily achieved, held in check only by guts, treads, and brakes.

-The top section of the mountain is still covered in snow this time of year and often isn’t fully accessible until June.
-However, it’s hard to resist that hero dirt so we headed up to get our shred on.
+The top section of the mountain is still covered in snow in the spring and often isn’t fully accessible until June.
+However, it’s hard to resist that hero dirt, so we headed up to get our shred on.

-Our favorite way to get there is to head over to Ashland Mountain Adventures HQ, the local shuttle service that services the Ashland area.
+The easiest way to get there is to head over to Ashland Mountain Adventures HQ, the local shuttle service that serves the Ashland area.
 After getting dropped off at the ski area lodge, we continued pedaling up the mountain.
 As it’s pretty early in the season, we took an alternative route in to skip the solid fields of snow thanks to our local knowledge.

 Tire choice is always a tricky one here.
 Big and burly is better on Timewarp, but as we planned to ride for five consecutive days, I packed the burly wheelset but ended up leaving my trail wheels on for more maneuverability on the lower flow trail sections.

-Sections of trail on lower Timewarp have been rerouted, adding, even more trail and flow.
+Sections of the trail on lower Timewarp have been rerouted, adding even more trail and flow.
 It’s awesome to see the progress being made throughout to continue improving the riding.

-The upper bit of Marty’s Trail has gap jumps that can approach quickly.
+The upper bit of Marty’s Trail has gap jumps that can be approached quickly.
 While they aren’t tall, they are sizeable in length and require lots of momentum to clear safely.
 There are plenty of go-arounds for those not feeling it.

 After a quick detour to send the step-down gap pictured above, we continued down Marty’s.
 Like many other sections of trail, bits and pieces have been reworked and have continued to evolve.
 What hasn’t changed is the classic rock garden section.